-The analysis of the District's major governmental fund begins on page 14.
 Fund financial reports provide detailed information about the District's major funds.
 The District uses many funds to account for a multitude of financial transactions; however, these fund financial statements focus on the District' most significant funds.
-The District's only major governmental fund is the general fund.
+The District's major governmental funds are the general fund and the capital projects fund.